Skip to content

 text

-If we uncomment the early return in raw_pointer_demo, ASan will report two leak points totaling 24 bytes.
-Meanwhile, smart_pointer_demo will never leak, no matter what—this is the peace of mind that RAII provides.
+If you uncomment the early return in raw_pointer_demo, ASan will report two leaks totaling 24 bytes. smart_pointer_demo, however, will never leak—this is the security of RAII.

 Exercises